jack-williams/ts-spec/conditional-types.md

 #### Example - *Defining Distributive and Non-distributive Conditional Types*

 The type `CheckNull` is a distributive conditional type because the check type is the naked type parameter `X`.
-The type `StringIs` is a non-distributive conditional type because the check type is _not_ a naked type parameter---the check type is the type `string`.
+The type `StringIs` is a non-distributive conditional type because the check type is _not_ a naked type parameter---the check type is the concrete type `string`.
+Naked type parameters that occur in the extends type do not affect distribution; distribution _only_ happens in the check type.
 ```ts
 type CheckNull<X> = X extends null ? number : X
 type StringIs<X>  = string extends X ? true : false
 ```

-The salient trait of a distributive conditional type is its ability to distribute over union types.
+Distribution happens when the check type is replaced by a union type; this process is known as [instantiation](#instantiation).
+The union type will be decomposed and the conditional type is applied to each component.

 #### Example - *Distributing Over Union*
-When `CheckNull` is applied to a union type the conditional is first distributed over each union branch, then the conditional type is resolved for each branch.
+When `CheckNull` is applied to a union type the conditional type is first distributed over each union branch, then the conditional type is resolved for each branch.
+Resolving a conditional type is the process of simplifying a conditional type.
+Think of resolution as attempting to "evaluate" the conditional type.
+The semantics of resolution are defined in Section [5](#resolution).

 ```ts
 CheckNull<null | string> // number | string